 What’s the difference between ‘lathe cut records’ and acetates, or dubplates?

 Terminology and raw materials, really.
 A traditional acetate is an aluminium disc, coated with cellulose lacquer.
 In fact, they’re pretty much identical to the master discs which are the first stage in the record pressing process, but they were of a slightly lower grade of finish, and used to create one-offs in various stages of the recording process in major studios.
-They were once the only way of creating a one-off record, acetate cutting services for private individuals were commonplace from the 1950s to the 1990s, and some people still create them today when they can get hold of old blanks.
+They were once the only way of creating a one-off record, acetate cutting services for private individuals were commonplace from the 1950s to the 1990s, and some people still create them today when they can get hold of blanks (supply has dwindled and they’re very expensive now).
 A dubplate?
-Same thing, different name, more kudos.
+Same thing, different name, more kudos in certain scenes.
 The problem is that the cellulose surface was/is quite soft, and the results could only be played a fairly limited number of times before they literally wore thin.
+They can sound absolutely amazing, though.

 I make records in exactly the same fashion, but rather than into a soft acetate, the grooves are cut into a solid plastic that is more akin to the PVC used for pressed records.
 The upshot is that they look and feel almost identical to a pressing and, if looked after properly, will last just as long.